almostahexagon2/lri/vocabulary.md

 #### Amounts

 Add `-jo` to the number and put it before the thing that is being counted.
-`Ix havu lerejo pjuko` "I have 95 books.
+`Ix havu lerejo pjuko` "I have 95 books."
+The `-jo` is not really nessicary, and can be dropped.

 #### Ordinal
 Add `-ja` to the number and put it after the thing being ordered.